blove/ngrx-course/docs/simple-store/dispatch-and-subscribe.md

 yarn run start:simple-store
 ```

-Inspect the console for state changes as you click the buttons to show and hide the sidebar.
+Inspect the console for state changes as you click the buttons to show and hide the sidenav.